 Every time my father gave me a book, he wrote an inscription in the front.

-Some were short, like when he gave me a copy of Molly Bang’s Goose:
+Some were short, like the message inscribed on the front page of Molly Bang’s Goose:

 I hate to see you leaving the nest, but that’s the way of God’s Creation!!